nyudlts/NYU-Annotation-Service/README.txt

 How to update installed service to newest version?
     In the directory src/annotation_server you can find update_service.py script.
-    Just run it with command:
+    Just run this script with command:
         $python update_service.py
     That's all!